bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-We are now introducing a more robust way to name rendernodes and -graphs with the help of rusts type system and bevys label system.
+We are now introducing a more robust way to name rendernodes and -graphs with the help of Rust's type system and Bevy's label system.

 ```rust
 // After 0.13